vicky-playground/Machine-Learning/README.md

   - Normalize or standardize the data after splitting it into training and testing sets.
   - Only use the training data to calculate the normalization or standardization parameters to avoid bias in the evaluation of the model.

+    - The **fit(data)** method is used to compute the mean and std dev for a given feature to be used further for scaling.
+The fit function computes the formulation to transform the column based on **[Standard scaling](https://www.geeksforgeeks.org/data-pre-processing-wit-sklearn-using-standard-and-minmax-scaler/)** but doesn’t apply the actual transformation.
+The computation is stored as a fit object.
+The fit method doesn’t return anything.
+    - The **transform(data)** method is used to perform scaling using mean and std dev calculated using the .fit() method.
+Using the transform method we can use the same mean and variance as it is calculated from our training data to transform our test data.
+The transform method takes advantage of the fit object in the fit() method and applies the actual transformation onto the column.
+    - The **fit_transform()** method does both fits and transform.